 A new internet censorship regime was originally planned to be introduced three months ago, but was postponed until November 22 for

 In the meantime, tens of thousands of Turks have held protests across the country under the motto Hands off my Internet!
 Media outlets and Internet forums have also sharply criticized the plan.

-and family, and did not include any independent experts.
-Among the banned search words are the English terms porno, sex, adult, fetish, escort, mature and gay, as well as the Turkish words for
+information and family, and did not include any independent experts.
+Among the banned search words are the English terms porno, sex, adult, fetish, escort, mature and gay, as well as the Turkish

 The Organization for Security and Cooperation in Europe called the blocking another dimension of censorship, and said it would limit the individual rights to freedom of information.

 The Alternative Information Technologies Association has filed a petition with Turkey's highest administrative court to cancel the blocking legislation, saying the measure is not voluntary, as claimed.

 Joe McNamee, of European Digital Rights, an advocacy group based in Brussels also interprets the blocking as being mandatory, he says calling Web blocking voluntary is far easier politically.

 Yaman Akdeniz, a Turkish human rights expert and professor at Bilgi University in Istanbul, said the blocking was a cornerstone for further censorship of the Internet.